 Our chapter has served higher education administrators by engaging professionals in important conversations about the landscape of higher education, focusing on developing ourselves as practitioners in order to best serve our students and their ever-changing needs.
-Our chapter includes over 600 higher ed practitioners state-wide, and is connected to an international organization serving over 6000 members world-wide.
-We’re excited to reach this celebratory point of fifty years, and we would be elated if you could join us on March 7, 2020 at San Francisco State University!
+Our chapter includes over 800 higher ed practitioners state-wide, and is connected to an international organization (ACPA) serving over 6000 members world-wide.

 CCPA is a premier student affairs association in California, and as an Internal Chapter of ACPA, membership brings increased benefits.
 Professional development is vital to keeping student affairs and student service professionals current on trends and issues throughout higher education, CCPA is dedicated to networking and distributing knowledge to professionals which promotes a greater services to students of California.

 CCPA strives to bring together college and university professionals, faculty, and graduate students for professional development, networking opportunities, leadership experience, and information on the latest trends and issues in our field.